skybldev/video-lqr/README.md

 # video-lqr
-A batch script that liquid rescales videos
+A bash script that liquid rescales videos

 *This repository was forked from my alternate GitHub account.*